Silas Papare: Independent Indonesia

 Papare was imprisoned in Serui though was released under pressure of Alwi Rachman his deputy and Serui locals, though he was moved to Biak because the Dutch authorities claimed he suffered memory loss.
 Using this same reason, Papare tricked the Dutch authorities to fled to Java, in 1949, leaving PKII leaderless.
 Although on 16 March 1949, PKII released a motion that it still exist to support integration with Indonesia and asked to be involved in negotiation of Indonesia-Netherlands-UN (KTN).
 In Yogyakarta in October 1949, he founded the Irian Revolutionary Body (Badan Perjuangan Irian) and he later attended the Dutch–Indonesian Round Table Conference as representative of PKII.
 He briefly returned to Papua in 1950 as the Indonesian delegation in the Dutch–Indonesian Commission surveying the region.
 Papare would not return to Papua, though PKII remained the dominant party in Papua throughout the 1950s.

 Between 1951 and 1954, Papare worked in hospitals in Jakarta, before he was appointed to the Provisional People's Representative Council on 24 March 1954 to replace the deceased Rajiman Wediodiningrat.
 In 1953, Indonesian government formed Irian Bureau, where Papare became the first Commissioner, to fight for Indonesia integration and serve as embryo for governorship.
 He intended to become the future provincial government for Papua.
 Although these efforts would fail, which lead to the dissolution of Irian Bureau.
 The central government alongside Papare, would reform Irian Bureau to become Irian Barat Governorship in 1957.
 He was reappointed to the Provisional People's Representative Council in 1956, as one of the delegations from Papua.
 He maintained his parliamentary seat until his pensioning in 1960.

 Canadian researcher David Webster claimed that in 1961 Papare told the American Ambassador to Indonesia at the time that he intended to return to Papua to support the growing independence movement, and that he was threatened with arrest for his criticism of Sukarno, despite Papare being considered as the future Indonesian governor of Papua at that time.
-In 1962, he was sent to New York City as part of the Indonesian delegation lead by Subandrio alongside other Papuan representatives which include J.A.
+In 1962, he was sent to New York City as part of the Indonesian delegation led by Subandrio alongside other Papuan representatives which include J.A.
 Dimara, Albert Karubuy, Frits Kirihio, M. Indey, and Efraim Somisu, which culminated with the New York Agreement.

 Papare was arrested in 1962 during UN administration, though he had been released by 1963 and he returned to the parliament.
 In 1966, he and other Papuan parliamentarians criticized the central government's neglect of Papua and demanded that the "Act of Free Choice" to be held.
 Papare was particularly critical of government's military actions in the campaign against the OPM revolts in the mid-1960s.

 He died on 7 March 1978 in Jakarta, and he was buried in Serui.